 In order to achieve accurate representation of regional features and cultural characteristics of the whole storyline, Verdi repeatedly went to museums to watch Egyptian antiquities and asked Egyptian experts for advice.
 He blends the ancient musical materials into the opera presentation with lively and profound understanding.
 The grand stage set makes it suitable for outdoor auditoriums.

-The concert, The Great: Lü Jia conducts Schubert, was to celebrate the 5th anniversary of China NCPA Orchestra.
-It was conducted by Chief Conductor the Orchestra Lü Jia and presented by renowned pianist Sa Chen with the Orchestra.
-Schubert's Symphony No.9 in C major, D 944 (the Great C Major) was presented.
+This concert was to celebrate the 5th anniversary of China NCPA Orchestra.
+It was conducted by Chief Conductor of the Orchestra Lü Jia and presented by renowned pianist Sa Chen with the Orchestra.

-This live recording of the performance marking the 10th anniversary of the NCPA, presented by the NCPA orchestra and choir under the baton of Mr. LÜ Jia, the music director of the NCPA.
+This live recording of the performance marking the 10th anniversary of the National Centre for the Performing Arts, presented by the NCPA Orchestra and Choir under the baton of Lü Jia, conductor of the NCPA.